 6.1 The Plan describes the financial and resource implications for the Service.
-If adequate resources are not made available to deliver an effective food safety service as required by the FSA, the Council may be open to criticism and/or potential audit by the FSA.
+If adequate resources are not made available to deliver an effective food safety service as required by the FSA, the Council may be open to criticism and/or potential audit and related action by the FSA.